 Pililla Wind Farm closes everyday at 6:00 PM.
 We left the place at 5:30 PM, and drove our way back to Taytay, Rizal.
 If you’re commuting, you can wait for a jeepney bound to Tanay at the entrance, and take another jeep or van from Tanay going to Crossing/EDSA Shaw Blvd.
 Others chartered a tricycle for a round trip to and fro Tanay and Pililla.

 Overall, our short stay in Pililla Wind Farm is amazing.
 Rather than traveling up north to Ilocos Norte, just a two-hour drive from Manila will lead you in this beautiful wind farm.
 We recommend going here by afternoon, the golden hour of the sun amplifies the beauty of these turbines; it’s magical.
 Visit and discover Pililla, Rizal and see its wonders!

-This post is part of Vlog 002 in our Youtube Channel.
+This post is part of our vlog on our Youtube Channel.
 Watch it here: